 The actual application process…

-The closest equivalent to UCAS is The Common Application (or CommonApp).
-This is a central application programme where students can apply to multiple schools at the same time.
+The closest equivalent to UCAS is A Common Application (or CommonApp).
+This is a central application program where students can apply to multiple schools at the same time.
 Not every university uses CommonApp as their application procedure, so be sure to check how to apply to each school.
 There is no limit to the number of schools a student may apply to in the US (unlike the UCAS limit of five), but students are required to pay each university’s application fee (which can be up to $75 per university), so that can act as a limit itself!

 University applications in the US tend to be more holistic than in the UK, and admissions tutors are looking at more than just academics: extracurriculars and a student’s personality make a huge contribution to the application.
 One way students can present themselves is by their personal essay.
 Part of the application is a 750-word essay, which can be guided by a number of prompts.
 The personal essay is much more individual and creative than a UK personal statement, and students are encouraged to describe how their experiences have shaped them as a person and why they are excited and suited to embark on a university experience.